-I was a supporter of Governor Ay ock, but since his death I am for Governor Kitchin.
-I have known Governor Kitchin well and favorably for many vears.
-His long service in the House of Representatives and his general equipment well fit him for the duties of
+I was a supporter of Governor Ay cock, but since his death I am for Gow ernor Kitchin.
+I have known Governor Kitchin well and favorably for many years.
+His long service in the House of Representatives and his general equipment will fit him for the duties of a Senator.

-W. T. CRAWFORD.
 Waynesville, N. C.